Who is CLBA?

-Community Living Belleville and Area is an accredited non-profit organization that has provided a range of services and supports to adults and children with intellectual disabilities for over 60 years.
-Guided by our corporate Mission and Vision, we are committed to supporting people with disabilities through the promotion of their own individual empowerment and autonomy over their own lives.
-The supports and activities provided are determined by the person and/or their families or other support networks.
-These supports enable people to participate in the life of the community, lead active and productive lives and discover, celebrate and further develop the capacities that lie within.
+Community Living Belleville and Area is an accredited non-profit organization that has provided a range of services and supports to adults and children with intellectual disabilities for over 70 years.
+Guided by our corporate Mission and Vision, we are committed to supporting people through the promotion of their own individual empowerment and the autonomy over their own lives.
+The supports provided are determined by the person, as well as their families and/or other support networks.
+These supports enable people to participate in the life of the community, lead active and productive lives, and to discover, celebrate and further develop the capacities that lie within.

-In March 2014, Community Living Belleville and Area was awarded a second consecutive four-year Accreditation in Person-Centred Excellence through The Council on Quality and Leadership (CQL).
+In November 2018, Community Living Belleville and Area was awarded a third consecutive four-year Accreditation in Person-Centred Excellence through The Council on Quality and Leadership (CQL).

 Community Living Belleville and Area is a member of:

 - Community Living Ontario (Affiliate Member) and Canadian Association for Community Living

 - Children's Services Network of Hastings and Prince Edward Counties

 - Eastern Region Community Network of Specialized Care

 - Hastings and Prince Edward Developmental Service Providers Focus Group

 - OASIS - Ontario Agencies Supporting Individuals with Special Needs

 - Provide individually tailored supports developed to cater to the person and their family through person-directed planning.